wonderfan/test/blockchain/routine.md

 In many popular programming environments the stack usually refers to the call stack of a thread.
 A call stack is a LIFO stack data structure that stores arguments, local variables, and other data tracked as a thread executes functions.
 Each function call adds (pushes) a new frame to the stack, and each returning function removes (pops) from the stack.

 Since threads are managed by the OS, the amount of memory available to a thread stack is typically fixed, e.g. a default of 8MB in many Linux environments.
 This means we also need to be mindful of how much data ends up on the stack, particularly in the case of deeply-nested recursive functions.
 If the stack pointer in the diagram above passes the stack guard, the program will crash with a stack overflow error.

+The heap is a more complex area of memory that has no relation to the data structure of the same name.
+We can use the heap on demand to store data needed in our program.
+Memory allocated here can’t simply be freed when a function returns, and needs to be carefully managed to avoid leaks and fragmentation.
+The heap will generally grow many times larger than any thread stack, and the bulk of any optimization efforts will be spent investigating heap use.

+Threads managed by the OS are completely abstracted away from us by the Go runtime, and we instead work with a new abstraction: goroutines.
+Goroutines are conceptually very similar to threads, but they exist within user space.
+This means the runtime, and not the OS, sets the rules of how stacks behave.

+Go compilers will allocate variables that are local to a function in that function’s stack frame.
+However, if the compiler cannot prove that the variable is not referenced after the function returns, then the compiler must allocate the variable on the garbage-collected heap to avoid dangling pointer errors.
+Also, if a local variable is very large, it might make more sense to store it on the heap rather than the stack.

+If a variable has its address taken, that variable is a candidate for allocation on the heap.
+However, a basic escape analysis recognizes some cases when such variables will not live past the return from the function and can reside on the stack.